As we perform here, upon the stage?

 - Concept Album: Thematically at least, all the songs of the main album are related to space, stars, the benefits and risks of A.I. and/or war.

-- Defiant to the End: "Roman Sky" uses the Famous Last Words of Giordano Bruno, the first man to theorize that the stars might be other suns with their own planets, who was burned at the stake for heresy.As they spoke your fate, a fearless man replied:"As you sentence me, your fear is beyond mine."
+- Defiant to the End: "Roman Sky" uses the last words of Giordano Bruno, the first man to theorize that the stars might be other suns with their own planets, who was burned at the stake for heresy.As they spoke your fate, a fearless man replied:"As you sentence me, your fear is beyond mine."